-TH0001-0002 Music Theory Core 1 & 2
+TH0001-0002 Music Theory Core 1 & 2 3 hrs weekly/3 credits

 All aspects of music theory that would apply to a Musical Theatre performer will be the objective of this course.
 The course will consist of sight singing, ear training, advanced interval training, and advanced music theory.